 Brake Switch Testing

-A multimeter or a test light can be is used to test a brake switch.
+A multimeter can be used to test a brake switch.
 With the brake pedal released, there should be voltage entering the switch, and no voltage out.
-After pressing the pedal in and completing the circuit, voltage should be coming in to and out of the brake light switch.
+After pressing the pedal in and completing the circuit, voltage should be present at both ends of the brake light switch.
 Some switches have multiple wires for accessories like cruise control.
 The manufacturer's manual will provide a diagram to identify these pins.
 Always confirm where a wire leads before testing it.
-ECM’s are sensitive and one wrong move could spell disaster.
+ECM's are sensitive, and one wrong move could spell disaster.